The Latin word, from which the English word “desert” is derived, describes an area without people.

 They can consume and digest vegetation other herbivores avoid, such as cactuses and dry grasses.

-To handle abrasive foods, they have teeth with exceptionally high crowns.
+They have teeth with exceptionally high crowns to handle abrasive foods.
 They also have a four-part stomach to extract as many nutrients as possible.

 They may lift patches of hair to release stored heat and cool off on hot days, but their hollow hairs trap heat to insulate them against chilly night temperatures.

-Despite being remarkably adapted to arid conditions, these animals that live in the desert may not be able to withstand longer and more frequent droughts due to climate change.
+Despite being remarkably adapted to arid conditions, desert animals may not be able to withstand longer and more frequent droughts due to climate change.

 19. Meerkats